SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 However, in case of the `When I open the details of 'Analysis Patterns'` step now a different implementation of `IBookDetailsDriver` interface is configured due to our changes in the configuration file.
 Instead of the `IntegratedBookDetailsDriver` the `SeleniumBookDetailsDriver` is used.
 In the `OpenBookDetails` method of `SeleniumBookDetailsDriver` we can see that our automation interacts with the `BrowserDriver` and `WebServerDriver`, where the first one automates the browser opening the appropriate URL, while the second one automates the web server starting a new instance of the Bookshop application with Kestrel.

 The `Then the book details should show` step is also routed to the  `SeleniumBookDetailsDriver`.
 In the `ShowBookDetails` method the result is validated in the browser.
 We use the *page object pattern* to encapsulate the UI details in the `BookDetailPageObject` class, e.g. how the title of the book can be found in the rendered page with Selenium.
-This way the driver can forumlate the expectations on a higher level:
+This way the driver can formulate the expectations on a higher level:

 ```C#
       var bookDetailPageObject = new BookDetailPageObject(_browserDriver.Current);